Universite-Gustave-Eiffel/NoiseModelling/Docs/index.rst

 NoiseModelling is a library capable of producing noise maps of cities.
 This tool is `almost compliant`_ with the CNOSSOS-EU standard method for the noise emission (only road traffic) and noise propagation.
 It can be freely used either for research and education, as well as by experts in a professional use.

-This plugin is distributed under `GPL 3 license`_ and is developed by the DECIDE team from the Lab-STICC (CNRS) and by the Mixt Research Unit in Environmental Acoustics UMRAE (Ifsttar).
+This plugin is distributed under `GPL 3 license`_ and is developed by the DECIDE team of the Lab-STICC (CNRS) and by the Mixt Research Unit in Environmental Acoustics UMRAE (Ifsttar).

 -  for **more information** on NoiseModelling, `visit the offical NoiseModelling website`_
 -  to **contribute to NoiseModelling** from the source code, follow the instructions